Safe buying advice

 - Request from the seller to complete the trade offsite.

 - Request from the seller that the buyer pay into an overseas bank account, or via funds transfer (e.g. Western Union).

-- Item photos and description are directly lifted from another website.
+- Item photos and descriptions are directly lifted from another website.